edgaradel/AFP/README.md

 Work using some research of the White Paper:

-News-Based Sparse Machine Learning Models for Adaptive Asset Pricing Liao Zhu , Haoxuan Wu, and Martin T. Wells
+News-Based Sparse Machine Learning Models for Adaptive Asset Pricing Liao Zhu, Haoxuan Wu, and Martin T. Wells
 Department of Statistics and Data Science, Cornell University, Ithaca, New York, USA

 and the Article